tokenstreet-tech/react-native-idnow-videoident/website/docs/api/index.md

 ## Features

 -   All configuration options of the SDKs are possible from the JavaScript side (except `externalLogger`, `customBackButtonItem`, `customCancelButton` & `customAgentView` for iOS, and the [colors for Android](https://github.com/tokenstreet-tech/react-native-idnow-videoident/issues/139))
--   Latest dependencies of the IDnow [iOS](https://github.com/idnow/de.idnow.ios) and [Android](https://github.com/idnow/de.idnow.android) SDKs - Secured by Dependabot
+-   Latest dependencies of the IDnow [iOS](https://github.com/idnow/de.idnow.ios) and [Android](https://github.com/idnow/de.idnow.android) SDKs (secured by Dependabot)
 -   No need to manually include native files
--   Published as CommonJS & ESmodules
+-   Published as CommonJS & ESmodules, with type definitions
--   Strong type declarations are included in this package - There isn't a single `any`
+-   Strong type system - Not a single <code>any</code>

 ## Requirements